 Opioid addiction recovery through yoga – Turning Point Center now has yoga classes as a part of their recovery plans.

-Turning Point Center’s Executive Director Gary De Carolis and Recovery Coach Supervisor Kim Morrill sit down at The Table with Free Press Media President and Publisher Al Getler and Reader Engagement Editor Aki Soga.
+Turning Point Center’s former Executive Director Gary De Carolis and Recovery Coach Supervisor Kim Morrill sit down at The Table with Free Press Media President and Publisher Al Getler and Reader Engagement Editor Aki Soga.

 The Turning Point Center is a peer-run recovery center for those in recovery from alcohol and/or drug abuse addictions.
 Gary De Carolis shares his experiences working with people who have an addiction.

-See an in depth interview with Turning Point Center of Chittenden County Executive Director Gary De Carolis on WCAX.
+See an in depth interview with Turning Point Center of Chittenden County former Executive Director Gary De Carolis on WCAX.
 The interview is 5 minutes of on point questions and informative answers that really drives home what the Turning Point is all about, and why we are here.

 NECN has a great feature story!